AdobeDocs/app-builder/src/pages/guides/deployment/index.md

 ## Local Deployment

-Local deployment capabilities are offered to developers who want to test and debug their application before this one gets deployed to the out-of-the-box Content Delivery Network.
+Local deployment capabilities are offered to developers who want to test and debug their application before it is deployed to the out-of-the-box Content Delivery Network.

-### Local Runtime actions and UI TODO:JM
+### Local Runtime actions and UI

 #### Use-Case